 9. Moss Beach Distillery, Moss Beach

-The Moss Beach Distillery was built back in 1927, and it’s known to have been a popular haunt of bootleggers, crooked politicians, and silent movie stars.
-The property was originally known as Frank’s Place, and it was renowned for having a clientele that was made up of a broad range of characters.
+The Moss Beach Distillery was built in 1927 and is known to have been a popular haunt of bootleggers, crooked politicians, and silent movie stars.
+The property was originally known as Frank’s Place, and it was renowned for having a clientele made up of a broad range of characters.

 One such customer is ‘The Blue Lady.’
-This woman was apparently a regular in the 1940s or 1950s when she met another customer described as a very dangerous man’.
-Even though she was already married, she apparently fell in love with the man and visited Frank’s Place frequently to see him.
+This woman was a regular in the 1940s or 1950s when she met another customer described as a very dangerous man.
+Even though she was already married, she fell in love with the man and visited Frank’s Place frequently to see him.

 The pair were walking on the beach one evening when they were attacked, resulting in the woman’s death.
-Ever since her death, the Distillery has been receiving strange phantom phone calls.
+Since her death, the Distillery has received strange phantom phone calls.
 People have seen doors lock on their own and small objects levitating.

-The strangest occurrence that the Blue Lady is held responsible for is that several female patrons will lose one earring only for them all to show up days later in a neat pile somewhere!
+The strangest occurrence that the Blue Lady is responsible for is that several female patrons will lose one earring, only for them all to show up days later in a neat pile somewhere!

 10. Winchester Mystery House, San Jose

 Anyone who has lived in San Jose for any length of time knows the legend of Hicks Road.
-It’s an old and dark myth, but it is certainly a good one!
-There is all manner of creepy tales associated with Hicks Road ranging from urban legends to paranormal occurrences.
+It’s an old and dark myth, but it is undoubtedly good!
+All sorts of creepy tales are associated with Hicks Road, ranging from urban legends to paranormal occurrences.